Bradley Beal: Personal life

 Beal and his wife Kamiah Adams have three sons together.
 Their eldest son, Bradley "Deuce" Beal II, was born in 2018, followed by Braylen Beal in 2019, and Braxton Beal in 2022.
-The couple got married in 2020, but the ceremony itself was pushed back and delayed due to the COVID-19 pandemic.
+The couple got engaged in 2020, and married in 2025.

 Beal is the son of Bobby and Besta Beal, and has four brothers: Brandon, Bruce, Byron and Bryon.
 All four played or are currently playing college football: Brandon played tight end at Northern Illinois; Bruce played offensive lineman at Alabama State; and Bryon and Byron played offensive linemen and defensive line, respectively, at Lindenwood University.

 Beal forged a partnership with the St. Louis Eagles AAU basketball club, which he played for in his high school days, after joining the NBA; in 2017 the organization was officially renamed Bradley Beal Elite.
 The club fields boys' and girls' teams in the Nike-sponsored Elite Youth Basketball League.
 In 2024, Beal acquired naming rights to a sports facility in Chesterfield, Missouri; the Beal Center hosts Bradley Beal Elite team events as well as volleyball clubs, community youth sports, and other programming.

 Rapper Nelly, who is a family friend, used to walk Beal to school.
 Beal, in turn, babysat future Boston Celtics forward Jayson Tatum as a teen, becoming a close friend and mentor to the fellow St. Louis native.

 Beal considers himself a nerd, with a 4.0 GPA in high school and studying biology as a pre-med in college.

 In August 2020, Beal sold his 12,000 square-foot French Provencal-style McLean, Virginia mansion for $3.5 million to co-founder of &pizza, entrepreneur Steve Salis.